jefferyb/kualicoeus/README.md

 6. [Development](#development)

 ## What's NEW!!!
 v.
+0.1.4:
+  * This was just a bug fix, where whenever you set `setup_tomcat => false`, it would complain.

+v.
 0.1.3:
   * E-mail notifications - KC & KEW
   * Oracle Database option using Oracle XE 11g using Docker (for testing)